Dylan-Eckert/CT100/exercises/javascript/object_lessons.md

 Write a JavaScript object that has the properties of a circle.
 Use an object constructor that takes a a single parameter of radius.
 The object should have the properties of radius and diameter.

-The object should also have methods used to that can be called to get the area and circumference.
+The object should also have methods that can be called to get the area and circumference.

 ## Build a movie database array